-We continue to believe that we have valid legal and equitable grounds to recover our outstanding prepayment as a result of Vyaire's failure to deliver the vast majority of the respiratory equipment referenced in the Purchase Order.
-We have determined that a loss related to the Reconventional Demand is not probable, and thus have not accrued a liability related to this claim.
-Although a loss may be reasonably possible, we do not have sufficient information to determine the amount or range of reasonably possible loss with respect to the Reconventional Demand given that the dispute is in the early stages of the legal process.
-At December 31, 2021, outstanding funds in the amount of \$0.9 million related to undelivered respiratory equipment are included within other long-term assets.
+The Company continues to believe that it has valid legal and equitable grounds to recover its outstanding prepayment as a result of Vyaire's failure to deliver the vast majority of the respiratory equipment referenced in the Purchase Order.
+The Company has determined that a loss related to the Reconventional Demand is not probable, and thus has not accrued a liability related to this claim.
+Although a loss may be reasonably possible, the Company does not have sufficient information to determine the amount or range of reasonably possible loss with respect to the Reconventional Demand given that the dispute is in the early stages of the legal process.
+At December 31, 2022, outstanding funds in the amount of \$0.9 million related to undelivered respiratory equipment are included within other long-term assets.